anjanaprasd/ansible/README.md

-# ansible
+# Ansible.
-ansible play books for lvm creation
+Hi Everyone,
+Using this ansible play book you can configure LVM's in your servers.
+I've used loops and variables to reduce the code length.